 The ears and the brain combine in a remarkable way to process neural events into the sense of hearing.
 Perhaps it’s fair to say that we “hear” with our brain, not with our ears!

-Difficulty understanding speech in background noise is a common complaint of people with hearing loss, and this information is helpful.
+Difficulty understanding speech in background noise is a common complaint of people with hearing loss and this report is informative to the diagnosis.

 The audiologist may also take measurements that will provide information about how the middle ear is functioning.
 These measurements include tympanometry, acoustic reflex measures, and acoustic decay measures.

 Tympanometry assists in the detection of fluid in the middle ear, perforation of the eardrum, or wax blocking the ear canal.
 Tympanometry pushes air pressure into the ear canal, making the eardrum move back and forth.
 The test measures the mobility of the eardrum.
 Graphs are created, called tympanograms.
 These can reveal a stiff eardrum, a hole in the eardrum, or an eardrum that moves too much.

 Acoustic reflex measures add information about the possible location of the hearing problem.
 A tiny muscle in the middle ear contracts when a loud sound occurs.
 The loudness level at which the acoustic reflex occurs — or the absence of the acoustic reflex — gives information to the audiologist about the type of hearing loss.